 Sponsored by the School of Engineering to encourage engineering students to continue their music studies while at Stanford.
 Applicants must be declared in Axess in the School of Engineering (graduate or undergraduate programs).
+For a quarter-by-quarter arrangement, refer to the preceding option.
 This is a partial scholarship.

 The requirements for receiving a Friends of Music Scholarship are:

 - Approval from an instructor to enroll in a lesson studio, one-on-one instruction only

 - Enrollment in a lesson studio in Axess — Note: as of winter quarter 2018-19, there in no longer a minimum number of units of enrollment for undergraduates!

 - A scholarship application form, submitted in the first three weeks of the quarter